jgrss/geowombat/doc/source/io-distributed.rst

             # results = task.data.compute(num_workers=8)

             # Use geowombat to write the task to file where
-            #   chunks are processed in concurrently.
+            #   chunks are processed concurrently.
             task.gw.to_raster('results.tif', n_workers=1, n_threads=8, compress='lzw')

 The same task might be executed on a distributed system in the following way.